nikhil-varma/md-editor/README.md

 # Known issues

-- Pasting might sometimes not work due to how the text is ingested.
-This will get fixed in the upcoming version
+- Pasting might sometimes not work due to how the text is ingested. it's occurance is low and with huge textual dataset

 # Demo Preview: